Association football culture: Literature

-The popularity of football has been reflected in the arts, books and films.
+The popularity of football has been reflected in books and films.
 Books have been written dealing with the culture, such as violence, surrounding football, as well as detailed histories of events or rivalries.
 Many clubs have one or more fanzines, one example being TOOFIF.

-Sunderland and Aston Villa were the subject of one of the earliest football paintings in the world – possibly the earliest – when in 1895 the artist Thomas M. M. Hemy painted a picture of a game between the teams at Sunderland's then ground Newcastle Road.

 Some consider that British football's image of a nasty working-class pursuit was changed into something far more respectable after Fever Pitch, a memoir by Nick Hornby about his life as an Arsenal fan, was published.
 The book also provided Hornby's big break.
 It was later adapted very loosely into a film.

+Film

-Numerous films have been made including Bend It Like Beckham, and The Football Factory, based on the book by John King, dealing with hooliganism and its relationship to socio-economic realities in England.
+Numerous films have been made including Cup-tie Honeymoon (1947), Bend It Like Beckham, and The Football Factory, based on the book by John King, dealing with hooliganism and its relationship to socio-economic realities in England.
 In Germany, The Miracle of Bern (2003) revived the euphoria of the national team's victory in the 1954 World Cup and was a huge hit.

 In Venezuela, Hermano tells the story of two brothers who have the goal of becoming professional football players.

 One film that has a historical basis is Escape to Victory.
 The film was based on the true World War II story where a Dynamo Kyiv team, which defeated a German Luftwaffe team, was subsequently persecuted and some team members executed.
 The story has also been recounted in the book Dynamo by Andy Dougan.